Freediver descending into deep blue Malaysian waters

 Founded 2021 — in support of global drowning prevention and water confidence education by the UN and WHO.

-Safety-led coaching — strict protocols, certified water safety officials and lifeguarding.
+Professionalism & safety-led coaching — strict protocols, certified water safety officials and lifeguarding.

 Lasting impact — long-term community engagements,, alumni and partners building water confidence across Southeast Asia.